Get Yo Stance Dialed – Snowboard Binding Setup

 The shocking thing is when I ask friends what their stance is many don’t have a clue.
 It’s a good idea to know so that if you switch up your boards or take off the bindings for some reason, you don’t forget.

-What Goes Into A Stance?
+What Goes Into a Stance?

 There are three major pieces of criteria that go into it – binding angles, width, and which foot forward.

-Goofy Or Regular
+Goofy or Regular

 When we talk about snowboard shapes, nearly every type except for true twins have one side of the board that you can differentiate as a nose and another as the tail.
 The first thing to figure out is if you’re goofy footed (right foot forward) or regular (left foot forward).
 If you’ve skateboarded or surfed, then you should apply the same philosophy to snowboarding.
 First time standing sideways?
 Another aspect to consider is typically your dominant foot is the one on the back while the front one is focused on balance and direction.
 Using this rule, being a lefty I should then be a goofy rider and my wife a regular rider.
 Instead, we’re the opposite.
 She rides goofy and I regular.